What Is Bitcoin Mining?

-- Miners can use a variety of combinations when it comes to mining strategies to maximise their benefits.
+- Miners can use a variety of combinations when it comes to mining strategies to maximize their benefits.

 - Cost of hardware and electricity tariffs have the biggest impact on profitability.

 How does mining work?

 During mining, computers solve complex mathematical equations.
-The first coder to crack each code is able to authorise the transaction.
+The first coder to crack each code is able to authorize the transaction.
 In return for the service, the miner earns small amounts of cryptocurrency.
 Once the miner successfully solves the mathematical problem and verifies the transaction, they add the data to the public ledger, called the blockchain.